SuperOfficeDocs/superoffice-docs/docs/app-samples/minimal-csharp-app/overview.md

 ### Private key

-The private key (*partnerprivatekey.xml*) is responsible for signing the system user token prior to sending a request to receive a system user ticket from SuperID.
+The private key (*partnerprivatekey.xml*) is responsible for signing the system user token before sending a request to receive a system user ticket from SuperID.

 This happens in step 8 of [our scenario][9].